HubSpot/Singularity/README.md

 The *executor component* runs on all mesos slave hosts.
 It registers with the mesos slave process running in the slave host and receives requests to run the commands that correspond to mesos tasks which in turn correspond to instances of the deployable items managed by Singularity.
 The requests sent to the executor contain all the required data for setting up the running environment like the command to execute, environment variables, executable artifact URLs, application configuration files, etc.

 Besides the above basic functionality, *Singularity Executor* offers some advanced features:
 - Download and extract **External Artifacts**.
-Given the URLs of zipped artifacts it downloads and extracts the artifacts inside the tasks sandbox (the folder allocated to a running task).
+Given the URLs of zipped artifacts it downloads and extracts the artifacts inside the task sandbox (the folder allocated to a running task).
 These artifacts usually contain the executable code for the task.
 - Download and extract **S3 Artifacts**.
-Given the *bucket name* and the *Object Key* executor can directly download executable artifacts for Amazon S3 service.
-Credentials are provided in the executor configuration file.
+Given the *bucket name* and the *Object Key* executor can directly download executable artifacts from Amazon S3 service.
+Credentials are set in the executor configuration file.
 - **Log Rotation**.
-For each process initiated by the executor a log rotation configuration file is created.
+For each process initiated by the executor, a log rotation configuration file is created.
 The generated file is compatible with the Linux **logrotate** program and is saved in a configurable directory.
+- **Task Sandbox Cleanup**.
+When a task fails, is being killed or gracefully finishes, executor will automatically cleanup application files and logs making sure that slave disk space is properly maintained without the need for additional external cleanup programs.
+- **Graceful Task Killing with configurable timeout**.
+Executor tries to gracefully kill tasks by initially sending a SIGTERM signal and then waiting for a configurable number of milliseconds for the task to terminate before it tries to kill the task with a SIGKILL signal.
+The number of milliseconds to wait is send to the executor by Singularity scheduler on each task execution as part of the executor data.
 - **Environment Setup**.
-The executor accepts a map of environment variables and automatically creates a shell script that sets the defined variables.
+The executor accepts a map of environment variables and automatically creates an *environment setup* shell script that sets the defined variables.
 - **Runner Script**.
-Executor auto-generates a shell script that runs system-wide scripts in *profile.d* as well as local *profile.d* scripts inside the extracted artifact, initializes the environment vars and runs the requested task command as the requested user.
+A *task runner* shell script is auto-generated for each task.
+The script runs system-wide scripts in *profile.d* as well as local *profile.d* scripts inside the extracted artifact, initializes the environment vars (using the environment setup script) and finally runs the requested task command as the requested user.

 ### Log Watcher
+Log watcher is a service that provides logs tailing and streaming / forwarding of tailed log lines to third party services like *fluentd* or *logstash* to support real time log viewing and searching.
+This is an optional add-on not required for Singularity to provide its basic functionality.

 ### S3 uploader
+S3 uploader moves the rotated task log files to Amazon S3 Service for archiving.

 ### Executor Cleanup
-So it does the same cleanup as the executor itself but when the executor for any reason has failed to cleanup.
-Run by Cron
+While the executor itself will cleanup application files and logs upon task termination, there are cases that the executor may fail or crash.
+In heavy loaded slaves, this could quickly result in unexpected full disk space and slave failures.
+The **Executor Cleanup** is a utility program that is meant to run through the Unix CRON program (e.g once per hour) to find out and clean up the sandbox of finished / failed tasks that the executor has failed to clean.

 ### OOM Killer
+The **Out of Memory process Killer** is an optional service that Singularity users may wish to run in heavy loaded mesos slaves to replace the default  memory limit checking supported by **Linux Kernel CGROUPs".

+We have found out that in certain Linux Kernel versions (e.g. 2.6 and 3.10) a buck causes a deadlock to happens when OOM events occur which then requires a system reboot.
+In addition to this, under heavy file IO that consumes the page cache, CGROUPS includes the consumed page cache in its accounting and causes OOMs which in combination with the deadlock create often slave failures.

+The latest info is that Linux Kernel version 3.4 does not seem to have the bug and version 3.16 will fix it.
+In any case, if users wish to run the *OOM Killer* service they should disable the CGROUPS memory limit checking in their mesos slaves.

 ## Singularity Abstractions & API
 Singularity provides a *deploy oriented* layer on top of Mesos tasks with its **Singularity Request** and **Singularity Deploy** abstractions.
 An Singularity Request consists of